 - Money-back guarantee: Not mentioned

-- Pros: Designed for companies and teams rather than individuals
+- Pros: Designed for companies and teams rather than individuals; integrated app

 Book mentoring sessions on IGotAnOffer ↑

 We hope you found our recommendations useful!
-We’ve made sure to include a range of the best mentoring platforms fit for different situations.
+We’ve made sure to include a range of the best mentoring platforms that fit different situations, needs, and budgets.

 Still, we believe that IGotAnOffer is an excellent all-around option with a wider range of high-quality mentors/coaches than anywhere else.